cs1302uga/cs1302-tutorials/uml/uml.md

 In object-oriented programming, it's not uncommon to visualize classes and their relationships using the Unified Modeling Language (UML).
-While UML has many different types of diagrams, this reading focusses only on UML class diagrams.
+While UML has many different types of diagrams, this reading focuses only on UML class diagrams.

 ### Basic Class Diagram